 An important part of the initiative of World Allergy Week 2013 is to advocate for the safety and quality of life of patients who suffer from food hypersensitivity.
-Joining WAO this year in outreach activities along the theme of Food Allergy—A Rising Global Health Problem are several patient advocacy organizations from around the world.
-We encourage you to explore the information about food allergies and the services and programs available on their websites.
+Joining WAO this year in outreach activities along the theme of Food Allergy - A Rising Global Health Problem. are several patient advocacy organizations from around the world.
+We encourage you to explore the information about food allergy and the services and programs available on their websites.

 The FARE website has an abundant source of valuable resources specifically for patients suffering from food allergies and the people who care for them, and we have highlighted many of them here.

 FARE works on behalf of the 15 million Americans with food allergies, including all those at risk for life-threatening anaphylaxis.
 This potentially deadly disease affects 1 in every 13 children in the United States – or roughly two in every classroom.
 FARE’s mission is to ensure the safety and inclusion of individuals with food allergies while relentlessly seeking a cure.
 FARE is a 501(c)(3) nonprofit organization that was formed in 2012 as the result of a merger between the Food Allergy & Anaphylaxis Network and the Food Allergy Initiative.
 FARE’s website offers a wealth of educational resources, including:

 - Resources for the Newly Diagnosed

 - Resources for Parents of Children with Food Allergies